-The latest is “Dona Gracia: The Woman Who Led Jews to Safety in Muslim Lands” by Aaron Nommaz.
+She edited the historical novel, “Dona Gracia: The Woman Who Led Jews to Safety in Muslim Lands” by Aaron Nommaz.

-Some of the other titles she’s edited include:
+Other titles she’s edited include:

 “Why They Stay: Sex scandals, deals, and hidden agendas of nine political wives” by Newsday columnist Anne Michaud

 “Last Comforts: Notes from the Forefront of Late Life Care” by former NYT housing columnist Ellen Rand

 “School Crisis Response: Reflections of a Team Leader” by psychologist Jeffrey C. Roth.

 “The Selma Voting Rights Struggle & the March to Montgomery” by Bruce Hartford. https://www.amazon.com/gp/offer-listing/0977800024/